ynot123/CamillaDSP-Cfgs-FIR-Examples/README.md

-# CamillaDSP Setup and FIR-Examples
+# CamillaDSP Configurations and FIR-Examples
 ## Example Filter Configuration and Convolver Coefficients

 This hub contains some example filter and convolver configurations for use withthe excellent Camilla DSP program.